Jacqueline Kouwenhoven

 Jacqueline Kouwenhoven is a member of parliament for Rumphi West in Malawi.
 Kouwenhoven's tenure began on 2014-05-20.

+Life

-She was born in the Netherlands but arrived in Africa in 1983, working in healthcare in Cameroon and Mali before setting in Malawi in 2000.
+Kouwenhoven was born in the Netherlands but arrived in Africa in 1983, working in healthcare in Cameroon and Mali before setting in Malawi in 2000.

+In 2018 she was serving as an independent member of parliament.
+She shrugged off accusations that she was "a foreigner" noting that she intended to die in Malawi.